nako47/nako47.github.io/Notes/links.md

 https://sharklasers.com
 https://sharktastica.co.uk
 https://sharkwouter.github.io/minigalaxy
-https://shawacademy.com/ -->Shaw Academy Tons of shady reviews of this site.
+https://shawacademy.com/-->Shaw Academy Tons of shady reviews of this site.
 I've only used it once personally for their free trial; but I could immediately tell it wasn't worth the risk. https://sheet-posting.me https://shelf.so https://shell.cloud.google.com/]